CLIOPATRA: Extracting Private Information from LLM Insights: Methodology

 \section{Methodology}

-In this section, we present \attack, our targeted poisoning attack against \clio.
+We now present \attack, our targeted poisoning attack against LLM-based insights systems.
 We introduce our adversarial threat model, outline the attack, and detail how the poisons are designed and private information is extracted.
-Finally, to run experiments at scale, we present a version of \attack that targets a modified version of \clio.
+Finally, we present several extensions of \attack that relax the assumptions made in our threat model and achieve additional adversarial goals.

-Overall, the main goal is to extract private information that a specific user shared with an AI assistant by poisoning the chats analyzed by \clio and observing its output.
+Overall, the goal is to extract private information that a specific user shared with an AI assistant by poisoning the chats analyzed by LLM-based insight systems and observing their outputs.
 We focus on medical chats that include the user's age, gender, and symptoms, along with their disease, which constitute private information the adversary aims to extract.